Home Learning France Class

 Please have a look at BBC Bitesize and The Oak National Academy for some great Reception class lessons.

-This week we will be looking at ADDITION.
+This week we will be looking at SUBTRACTION.

-Children should now move on to using a number line to count on for addition.
+Children should now move on to using a number line to count BACK for subtraction.

 Some children will find this a challenge.
 If you think your child is finding this too hard use this resource instead.